TheCandidStartup/TheCandidStartup.github.io/_drafts/mongodb-database-grid-view.md

 MongoDB is a popular JSON document database with a rich set of features and a reputation for ease of use.
 It's only a small step from Postgres with JSONB to MongoDB, which makes it a perfect starting point in the world of NoSQL.
 In addition, I have some experience with teams that have used MongoDB in production.

 According to the [manual](https://www.mongodb.com/docs/manual/), "MongoDB is a document database designed for ease of application development and scaling".
 As well as the cloud hosted [Atlas](https://www.mongodb.com/atlas/database) deployment, there is a [free community edition](https://www.mongodb.com/try/download/community) that you can host yourself.
+AWS have their own [DocumentDB database](https://aws.amazon.com/documentdb/) which is MongoDB compatible at the API and driver level.

 MongoDB stores records as [documents](https://www.mongodb.com/docs/manual/core/document/) (equivalent to a relational row) which are gathered together in [collections](https://www.mongodb.com/docs/manual/core/databases-and-collections/) (equivalent to a relational table).
 Documents are defined using the [BSON](https://bsonspec.org/spec.html) binary JSON representation (equivalent to JSONB in Postgres).
 Unlike JSONB, BSON has binary representations for commonly used types like dates, integers and double precision floating point numbers.

 Unusually for a NoSQL database, you have access to many of the features provided by relational databases.
 There's a query API with a [rich set](https://www.mongodb.com/docs/manual/reference/operator/query/) of comparison, logical and projection operators.
 You can specify a [sort](https://www.mongodb.com/docs/v6.0/reference/method/cursor.sort/) order for the results, over any number of fields.
 There's a [limit](https://www.mongodb.com/docs/v6.0/reference/method/cursor.limit/) method for pagination.
 An [interactive shell](https://www.mongodb.com/docs/mongodb-shell/) let's you interact directly with the database.
+There is optional support for [ACID transactions](https://www.mongodb.com/docs/v6.0/core/transactions/).

 You can create [indexes](https://www.mongodb.com/docs/manual/indexes/) to improve query performance.
 There's even a [query planner](https://www.mongodb.com/docs/v6.0/core/query-plans/) that decides which index to use together with an [explain](https://www.mongodb.com/docs/v6.0/reference/command/explain/) method to figure out what it's doing.